binipringle/right-to-be-forgotten/_texts/0-outline.md

 ---
 ## VI.
 Preliminary Questions

-**Rule 104(a)** provides that the judge decides any preliminary question about whether a witness is qualified, a privilege exists, or evidence is admissible on its face.
-When deciding this question, the judge is not bound by rules of evidence except those on privilege.
-The standard of proof is a preponderance of the evidence.
+**Rule 104(a)** provides that the court must decide any preliminary question about whether a witness is qualified, a privilege exists, or evidence is admissible on its face.
+In so deciding, the court is not bound by evidence rules, except those on privilege.
+Whoever wants the evidence in has the burden of proof. (standard of proof is a preponderance of the evidence).

 **Rule 104(b)** provides that when the relevance of evidence depends on whether a fact exists, proof must be introduced sufficient to support a finding that the fact does exist.